MEET THE AGENCY

 The Fourth of July holiday is a time when family and friends get together to celebrate America’s birth and make great memories.

-The most unique risk associated with the Fourth of July is related to fireworks.
-According to the Consumer Product Safety Commission (CPSC), 9,700 people in the U.S. were treated for firework-related injuries in 2023.
-The CPSC reports that most of those injuries, 35%, were to hands and fingers.
-Listed below are some of the CPSC’s recommended firework safety tips to keep in mind.
+Fireworks pose the greatest safety risk during Fourth of July celebrations.
+According to the Consumer Product Safety Commission (CPSC), 14,700 people in the U.S. were treated for fireworks-related injuries in 2024.
+The CPSC reports that 36% of burn-related injuries were to hands and fingers.
+Listed below are some of the CPSC’s recommended fireworks safety tips to keep in mind:

 Do not allow children to ignite fireworks or play with fireworks.
 This includes sparklers, which burn at temperatures approaching 2,000 degrees Fahrenheit.

-Make sure fireworks are legal in your area and that you only purchase fireworks that are approved for consumer use.
+Make sure fireworks are legal in your area and only purchase fireworks that are approved for consumer use.

 Never use fireworks under the influence of drugs or alcohol.